serenapotts/lifeforachild/README.md

 4. Optionally install MySQLWorkbench to use the GUI to view the database
 5. Download and unzip/install Tomcat 6.0
 6. Download and install maven as per instructions on download page
 7. Checkout code from github (fork https://github.com/serenapotts/lifeforachild).
 Commit and use pull requests to merge to the main codebase.
+You may wish to download sourcetree or another git GUI tool.
 8. Open STS
 9. File --> Import
 10. Select General --> Existing projects from workspace and select the checkout directory